GCDigitalFellows/GCDRI_databases/dboutline.md

 	![Result of a query joining the "students" and "programs" tables](https://github.com/GCDigitalFellows/GCDRI_databases/blob/master/images/join_table.png)

-	This final query demonstrates the power of relational databases by using the foreign key in the "students" table to coordinating data with the "programs" table.
+	This query demonstrates the power of relational databases by using the foreign key in the "students" table to coordinating data with the "programs" table.

 ###**************Let's take a 15 minute break!**************